HP TECH TAKES /...

 2. Connect the router to the modem

 While some newer routers will use USB connections, some still use Ethernet cables.
 Whatever connection type your devices comes with, put one end into your internet service provider’s modem in the empty slot that’s sometimes labeled “to router,” and the other into your new router, usually labeled “internet” or “WAN.”

 Unplug your ISP’s modem, wait one minute, and then plug it back in before moving to the next step.

 3. Connect your computer

-Run another ethernet cable from any of the available slots on the new router into the ethernet port on your computer or laptop.
+Run another Ethernet cable from any of the available slots on the new router into the Ethernet port on your computer or laptop.
 You may need to disable the WiFi on your computer for this step.
-This will prevent it from trying to connect to your new router via wireless and before it is ready to do so.
+This will prevent it from trying to connect to your new router via wireless before it is ready to do so.

 4. Log in as an administrator